-- Questions asked both by students and the facilitator should be the driving factor in - The starting point is a general theme to act on; - Students' content knowledge and skills (e.g. research, questioning) are simultaneous targets for development - Provide a rich collection of resources (people, library, web, etc.); - Train, enable and encourage students to monitor their own progress (journals, drafts, interviews, meeting minutes, rubrics, etc.); - owledge systems, open to the world, critical trinking, responds to the world, critical international, part as, capacity development, knowledge, international, partitional, parti The facilitator should be an expert in the subject area and in effective inquiry; raining, exchange of expertise, know - ing, networks, peer-to-peer review, diversity, innovation, numbership, transfer Promote constant reflection.
-Suilding, accessibility, evaluation, ownership, transfer
+- Questions asked both by students and the facilitator should be the driving factor in the course - The starting point is a general theme to act on; - Students' content knowledge and skills (e.g. research, questioning) are simultaneous targets for development ouilding, accessibility, evaluat - Provide a rich collection of resources (people, library, web, etc.); - Train, enable and encourage students to monitor their own progress (journals, drafts, interviews, meeting minutes, rubrics, etc.); - The facilitator should be an expert in the subject area and in effective inquiry; Swledge systems, open to the world, critical thinking es, capacity development, knowledge, international, part training, exchange of expertise, knowled - oing, networks, peer-to-peer review, diversity, innovation, transfer Promote constant reflection.
+Building, accessibility, evaluation, ownership, transfer